manwar/theweeklychallenge/content/blog/meet-the-champion-014.md

 **Jaldhar:** The theme you are using is not very mobile friendly and I often access the site from my phone.
 The charts in particular (my favorite feature) don't work well on mobile.

-I used to have problems at home with my cable routers anti-virus complaining that **perlweeklychallenge.org** is a malicious site but I see you have switched to **https** now and that seem to have fixed that.
+I used to have problems at home with my cable routers anti-virus complaining that **theweeklychallenge.org** is a malicious site but I see you have switched to **https** now and that seem to have fixed that.

 ***
 ***

 **Mohammad:** Anything else you would like share with us?

-**Jaldhar:** Thank you for setting up the **Perl Weekly Challenge**.
+**Jaldhar:** Thank you for setting up the **The Weekly Challenge**.
 This is great entertainment for me not to mention very educational and I hope you can keep it going for a long long time.

 ***
 ***